This post was updated on August 31st, 2020

-The Codependent False Self
+The co-dependent and deflated False Self

-The deflated co-dependent False Self is a protective defense that helps children sustain their need for comforting intimacy and attunement with their mother, and to prolong the feelings of safety associated with the codependent stage of development.
+This False Self is a protective defense that helps children sustain their need for comforting intimacy and attunement with their mother, and to prolong the feelings of safety associated with the codependent stage of development.

-The Counterdependent False Self
+The counter-dependent and inflated False Self

-The inflated counter-dependent False Self helps children block feelings of shame about being loved conditionally and from falling into states of developmental shock and trauma related to experiences involving abandonment and abuse.
-Those who use this defense typically act strong and capable, even though they do not feel that way inside.
+This False Self helps children block feelings of shame about being loved conditionally and from remembering painful experiences of developmental shock and trauma related to feeling abandoned, abused and neglected.

-They continue to monitor and modulate the expression of their authentic ideas, feelings, and behaviors to make sure they do not threaten the conditional love from those closest to them.
+They continue to monitor and limit the expression of their authentic ideas, feelings, and behaviors to make sure they do not threaten the conditional love of those closest to them.

 The False Self & Attachment Trauma

 Defiant and oppositional behavior that persists beyond the age of 3, for example, indicates that the unrecognized and unhealed effects of developmental shock, trauma, and stress are being hard-wired into children’s brains and personality structures.

 Once toddlers begin developing language, they learn to use the fight response to disengage during a trauma to try to protect themselves.
-They learn to distance themselves from intimacy and closeness by adopting an Im okay and youre not okay stance.
+They learn to distance themselves from intimacy and closeness by adopting an I’m okay and you’re not okay stance.

 Toddlers & the False Self

 Toddlers may develop a whole array of upper defenses that not only help maintain this separateness, but also support the inflated False Self.

-As the defense system against the need for emotional intimacy solidify over a person’s lifetime, they can turn into a full-blown narcissistic personality disorder.
+As a defense system against the need for emotional intimacy solidifies over a person’s lifetime, they can turn into a full-blown narcissistic personality disorder.

-Adult temper tantrums get played out through child abuse, domestic violence, religious and ethnic wars, and a full range of other protective and revenge-seeking behaviors.
+Adult temper tantrums get played out through child abuse, domestic violence, road rage, religious and ethnic wars, and a full range of other protective and revenge-seeking behaviors.

 Addictions & The False Self

-Furthermore, the addictions associated with separation trauma–upper drugs, work, quick sex, traveling, and over-consuming–serve as inadequate and unsatisfying substitutes for the deep emotional connection and the experience of union with the Divine that people missed with their mother.
+Furthermore, the addictions associated with separation trauma (upper drugs, work, quick sex, shopping, exercise, traveling, and over-consuming) all serve as inadequate and unsatisfying substitutes for the deep emotional attachment and the experience of union with the Divine that people missed with their mother.

 Breaking Free of the False Self

 Initially created as protective mechanisms, they can become so wired into the brain and personality structures that they require a dramatic, life-altering event to break through them.

-These “cosmic two-by-four” events not only shatter the defense system, they often trigger the very early and very dissociated memories that initially caused the individual to build an inflated counterdependent False Self.
+These “cosmic two-by-four” events can not only shatter your defense system, they often trigger your very early and very dissociated memories that initially caused you to build an inflated counterdependent False Self.